Heated, quenched, tempered – hardened.

 The industry is not geared for a small player with big ideas.
 This is at once the challenge and the opportunity for TransVolution.

-TransVolution commenced life as a father-and-son team looking to bring new equipment ideas and operational practices to the rail and logistics industries.
+TransVolution commenced life as a father-and-son team looking to bring new equipment ideas and operational practices to the rail industry.
 Roger and Aaron Hore came across Masked Fox as its founder was looking to walk away from rail operations.
 They quickly expanded their vision of revolutionising the industry through innovative equipment and consulting to include transport services and they took over the Masked Fox business.

 As a highly capital-intensive industry, stakeholders in the rail industry are generally set up to deal with corporations with many tiers of decision makers, long lead times, historical practices and elongated processes to bring innovation to market.
 This, along with being new at a time when the industry was wary of smaller players, caused most stakeholders to set a very high standard for Masked Fox.
 An officer of the rail safety regulator explained that the threshold for a newcomer is higher because once an operator is accredited it is very difficult for the regulator to take away an accreditation.